mmasden/canonicalpoly/README.md

 >📋  A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Algorithmic Determination of the Combinatorial Structure of the Linear Regions of ReLU Neural Networks

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of _Algorithmic Determination of the Combinatorial Structure of the Linear Regions of ReLU Neural Networks_.

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials